 These treats are so easy to make!
 Just stir up some dough in a mixing bowl, put it into molds, and bake.

 Baking a batch of homemade dog treats with goat milk and peanut butter is the next step in spoiling your hound.
-This may be your dog’s new favorite crunchy cookies.
+This may be your dog’s new favorite treat.

 The exact ingredient amounts and step-by-step directions are in the printable recipe card at the bottom of this article.
-First, I want to share some information about the ingredients in this homemade goat milk dog treats recipe.
+First, I want to share some information about the ingredients.

 - Oat Flour is a whole-grain flour rich in nutrients.